mbenaiss/openai/readme.md

 ### From sources

-Optionally, you can download and build it from the sources.
+You can download and build it from the sources.
 You have to retrieve the project sources by using one of the following way:

 ```bash
 $ go get -u github.com/mbenaiss/openai